nnirror/facet/README.md

 	- example:
 		- `new $('example').from([1,2,3,4]).reduce(2); // 1 3`
 ---
-- **rerun** ( _num_ )
-	- reruns the datum and operations that precede the rerun command, appending the results of each iteration to the FacetPattern.
-If the commands that are being rerun have elements of randomness in them, each iteration of rerun will be potentially unique.
-This is different than dup(), where each copy is identical.
-	- example:
-		- `new $('example').phasor(1,random(10,50,1)).rerun(random(1,6,1)); // run a phasor between 2 and 7 times total, where each cycle will have a random number between 10 and 50 values in its cycle.`
----
 - **reverse** ( )
 	- returns the reversed FacetPattern.
 	- example: